Things to Do at Virgin Islands National Park

 Best Time to Visit

-December through April offers the driest weather and calmest seas.
-May through November is hurricane season but offers fewer crowds and lower accommodation prices.
+December through April offers the driest weather and calmest seas, though it's also peak season.
+May through November can be rainier but less crowded - just avoid hurricane season (August-October).

 Suggested Duration